mgeiger/gotime/README.rst

 * Determine the time it takes to go from one address to a second address
 * Works with a number of services included: Google Maps, Bing Maps, MapQuest
+* Can be used as a command line call or via Python imports

 Installation
 ------------